 2.1 Dependable Processing

-You will not need to pre-dry such SMDs as they have low moisture sensitivity level (MSL 1).
-They also have a low thermal expansion coefficient which avoids a PCB assembly from getting dismantled during soldering.
+You will not need to pre-dry such SMDs as they have low moisture sensitivity (MSL 1).
+They also have a low thermal expansion coefficient, which prevents a PCB assembly from being dismantled during soldering.
 Therefore, you can rapidly perform the whole automatic PCB assembly process.